mateuszlewko/lang-compiler/README.md

  ```bash
  $ ./a.out
  ```
-  *Langc* compiler also other options like saving generate *LLVM IR* code in `out.ll`, or chaning binary output file with `-o other.out`.
-For a full list of options check:
+  *Langc* compiler also other options like saving generated *LLVM IR* code in `out.ll`, or changing binary output file with `-o other.out`.
+For a full list of available options check:
 ```bash
 $ _build/default/langc/langc.exe --help
 ```